KaskelenValley/Memento/README.md

 Journal entries page where user can see the list of his previous entries:

 - play his recordings
-- transfrom his speech to text and then read it
+- transform his speech to text and then read it
 - share with his recordings

 Record page where user will be able to record his voice, save or rerecord it.